TITLE 77: PUBLIC HEALTH

 Section 845.210 Procedures for Lead Inspections in Regulated Facilities

-a) Licensure.
-A lead inspection shall be conducted only by a person licensed by the Department as set forth in Section 845.125 as a lead inspector or lead risk assessor.
-Licensed lead inspectors and risk assessors shall present, upon request, proof of licensure in the form of the Department-issued photo identification license.
+a) A lead inspection shall be conducted only by a person licensed by the Department as set forth in Section 845.125 as a lead inspector or lead risk assessor.
+Licensed lead inspectors and risk assessors shall present, upon request, proof of licensure in the form of the Department-issued license.

-c) Lead inspectors and risk assessors shall obtain or prepare a written statement of services in accordance with the client's specifications.
+c) Lead inspectors and lead risk assessors shall obtain or prepare a written statement of services in accordance with the client's specifications.
 The statement shall include the scope of the lead inspection, including a summary statement indicating what service was requested by the owner and the extent of service provided.
 The statement shall be descriptive and shall indicate if the service was a comprehensive lead inspection.
 If the service was not a comprehensive lead inspection, the extent and limitations of the service shall be clearly stated.

 2) A written inventory shall be produced of each testing combination for all interior and exterior room equivalents.

-g) Preparation of Inspection Report.
-The lead inspection shall be documented in a written report that shall include the following:
+f) The lead inspection shall be documented in a written report that shall include the following:

-2) The name, address and telephone number of the property owner;
+2) The name, complete address, and telephone number of the property owner or owners of the regulated facility;

-4) The date of the field work and the date of the report;
+5) The date of the field work and the date of the report;

-8) A copy of all XRF sampling reports and laboratory analyses;
+9) A copy of all XRF sampling reports and laboratory analyses;

-9) Each testing method, device and XRF serial number (if applicable), and sampling procedures employed for paint analysis, including quality control data; and
+10) Each testing method, device and XRF serial number (if applicable), and sampling procedures employed for paint analysis, including quality control data; and